Registering to Vote

 - City and town halls

-- Motor Voter - register to vote when you apply for your driver's license
+- Driver licensing offices - register to vote when you apply for your driver license

 - Legal name